Dry Herb Guide

 Ash catchers are add-on chambers that sit between your bowl and bong.
 They trap ash and debris before it reaches your main piece, helping your bong stay cleaner and often adding extra water filtration.

-Joint angles and sizes: most ash catchers come in 45° or 90° joint angles to match your bong's design, and use 10mm, 14mm, or 18mm joints.
+Most ash catchers come in 45° or 90° joint angles to match your bong's design, and use 10mm, 14mm, or 18mm joints.
 Matching angle and size keeps everything stable and upright.

 Best for: